-A key way that investors make money from stocks is with a dividend.
-A dividend is income that an investor receives from a company, which is paid out from the earnings of the company.
+Another way that investors can make money from investing in stocks is to receive a dividend.
+A dividend is income that an investor receives on a regular basis.
+It is paid to the investor from the profits that the company earns.

-Dividends are usually paid quarterly but can be paid semi-annually or annually.
-Occasionally companies offer a dividend randomly to reward investors, which is known as a ‘special’ dividend.
+Dividends are usually paid on a quarterly basis but can be paid semi-annually or annually.
+Occasionally, companies offer a random dividend to reward investors for the success of the company, which is known as a ‘special’ dividend.

 Not every company offers a dividend to shareholders, which means that an investor can only make a profit through capital gains.
 Dividends are usually very expensive for a company to finance so they may decide not to offer one as the company can’t afford it or because they would prefer to use the money to invest in new projects.

 Whether a company offers a dividend or not often depends on the industry that the company operates in.
 Some industries have a lot of opportunities for growth, so in this situation, companies tend to decide that their money would be better used in those projects.
 If those projects are successful, it will increase the size of the business and increase the stock price.
 Such companies believe that their shareholders would prefer to receive larger stock market gains (i.e. 30% a year) than to receive a 3% dividend.
 This usually happens in the technology industry, where few companies offer dividends.

 Aside from the industry that a company operates in, whether a stock comes with a dividend or not depends on the stage that a company is at in the development cycle.
 More mature companies are much more likely to offer dividends, while start-up or growth companies are much less likely to, as they need the cash to develop the business further.

 As dividends are a form of income, investors can expect to pay tax on those payments.
 Despite being a form of income, dividends are usually taxed separately from other forms of income (i.e. your salary).
 This obviously varies from one country to another, so you should seek out information that specifically relates to your country.